-Our current expansion and growth plans include establishing satellite offices in counties contiguous to Fauquier County, Virginia during 2015 and eventually statewide throughout 2015 and 2016.
+Our current expansion and growth plans include establishing satellite offices in counties contiguous to Fauquier County, Virginia during 2015 and eventually statewide throughout 2016.
 Initially, we will seek to establish these offices in properties that we manage or alternatively focus on geographic areas we identify as in need of our services.
 This expansion will require additional capital.
-We plan to raise this additional capital through debt obligations.
+We plan to raise this additional capital through debt obligations and private placements of our Common Stock.
 Failure to raise additional capital will lengthen the time and decrease the scope of our expansion and growth plans.

-The Company had cash on hand of \$1,187 at November 30, 2014.
+The Company had cash on hand of \$1,167 at May 31, 2015.
 Our primary needs for cash are to fund and grow our ongoing operations.
 However, we will require additional capital to fully carry out our business plan.

-During the nine months ended November 30, 2014, the Company had a net decrease in cash of \$1,259.
+During the three months ended May 31, 2015, the Company had a net increase in cash of \$137.
 The Company's sources and uses of cash were as follows: